Duende: Hadas

 Hadas (fades in Catalan, fadas in Galician-Portuguese) are the Hispanicized Roman fatas (feminine plural of fatum).
 The fatum in Roman times were personifications of destiny.
 Hadas used interchangeably with the Anjanas or used as a general word to describe all sorts of mythological beings, not only duendes but also ogres, sirenas (mermaids) and others, similar to how English speakers use the word fairy.

-Nomos

 Nuberos

 Nuberos may be good or malignant duendes in the form of clouds said to have the ability to make it rain, hail, and snow.
 The bells of villages and towns can conjure nuberos with the sad song of the tente-nu.

 Tentirujus

 Tentirujus are small malignant duendes that dress in red and turn obedient and good children (particularly girls) into bad and disobedient ones.
 They do so using the secret powers of the mandrake, a magical plant with roots in the form of humans.